 With AWS, snapshots refer to EBS volumes, whereas instance snapshots are called AMIs (Amazon Machine Image).
 While creating AMIs is a recommended approach, DB backups (due to the big size of the EBS volumes) can be an expensive option.

-Amazon S3 is the recommended option to store hot and cold backups for high durability and cost-effectiveness.
+Amazon S3 is the recommended option for storing hot and cold backups for high durability and cost-effectiveness.

-The only tool certified by SAP, available on both AWS Marketplace and SAP Store is the Emory backint integration tool.
+The only tool certified by SAP, available on both AWS Marketplace and SAP Store, is the Emory backing integration tool.